Hong Kong was a pandemic poster child. Now it’s a cautionary tale.

 “You had all these exempted people roaming around the city, taking taxis, contaminating taxi drivers,” said Gabriel Choi Kin, president of the Hong Kong Medical Association.
 “We are facing this third wave partly due to poor bureaucratic management and a new, more infectious strain of the virus — so there are two problems at the same time.”

 The new restrictions have left businesses — especially restaurants and retail — reeling, dashing hopes that strong local demand might help them through the summer after more than a year of disruptions that began when political unrest flared last June.
 According to OpenRice, an online restaurant guide in Hong Kong, 1,200 restaurants closed between January and May.
-Many restaurant staff had already been forced to take unpaid leave, even before the latest severe restrictions.
+Many restaurant staff members had been forced to take unpaid leave, even before the latest severe restrictions related to the coronavirus and the disease it causes, covid-19.

-“It is hard to look at this as anything but another punch in the gut,” said Syed Asim Hussain, co-founder of the Black Sheep group, which has more than 20 restaurants and 1,000 staff.
+“It is hard to look at this as anything but another punch in the gut,” said Syed Asim Hussain, co-founder of the Black Sheep group, which has more than 20 restaurants and 1,000 staff members.
 “I had predicted that a third of the industry would be decimated, but this is another nail in the coffin.”

 “We in Hong Kong sort of were the model for how to do this correctly, and it feels like we may have squandered it,” he added.

-The warning signs began on July 5, when a restaurant cook tested positive for the virus, breaking a 21-day streak without local transmission.
-The number of daily confirmed infections rose steadily as the month wore on, hitting a record 145 new cases on Monday.
+The warning signs began July 5, when a restaurant cook tested positive for the virus, breaking a 21-day streak without local transmission.
+The number of daily confirmed infections rose steadily as the month wore on, hitting a record 145 new cases Monday.
 At one point in May, just over two dozen covid-19 patients were being treated in hospitals; that number has since soared to more than 1,400.

 Many of the new cases cannot be traced to existing clusters, complicating efforts to isolate potentially infected people.
-In the past week, cases have been linked to a slaughterhouse, a food market and elderly homes.
+In the past week, cases have been linked to a slaughterhouse, a food market and homes for the elderly.
 Hong Kong on Monday also confirmed two new deaths from the virus, bringing its total to 22.

 Even before the new restrictions, restaurants had faced a temporary ban on dine-in services after 6 p.m.
 Many had adapted quickly by bolstering their lunch offerings or offering earlier happy hour specials — all now to little avail.

 Meanwhile, the beaches have been closed and playgrounds cordoned off with tape.
-From Wednesday, mask-dodgers face fines of $645.
+Starting Wednesday, mask dodgers face fines of $645.

 “I know the new restrictions will bring many inconveniences to citizens, but I hope they can be considerate.
 Let’s grit our teeth, bite the bullet and keep going in this critical moment,” said Sophia Chan, Hong Kong’s secretary for food and health.

 Hong Kong’s government would take the issue of exemptions “seriously,” she said, amid mounting evidence that the new wave was directly linked to this policy.
-Exemptions for sea crews, pilots and flight attendants will be tightened from Wednesday, and all other people exempted from the 14-day quarantine requirement must have tested negative for covid-19 before arrival, or have a test on arrival and wait for a negative result before entering the city of 7.5 million.
+Exemptions for sea crews, pilots and flight attendants will be tightened starting Wednesday, and all other people exempted from the 14-day quarantine requirement must have tested negative for covid-19 before arrival or have a test on arrival and wait for a negative result before entering the city of 7.5 million.

 Still, worries are compounding.
 After China imposed a new security law this summer that sharply curtailed freedoms in Hong Kong, experts fear that officials may use the pandemic as cover to further erode political rights.